Common (Translated Scientific) Name: Virginia Pine - Post Oak / Running Serviceberry / Poverty Oatgrass / Pincushion Moss Woodland

 - Fleming, G. P. 2007.
 Ecological communities of the Potomac Gorge in Virginia: Composition, floristics, and environmental dynamics.
 Natural Heritage Technical Report 07-12.
 Unpublished report submitted to the National Park Service.
 Virginia Department of Conservation and Recreation, Division of Natural Heritage, Richmond.
 341 pp. plus appendices.

-- Fleming, G. P., and K. D. Patterson.
-2011a.
-Natural communities of Virginia: Ecological groups and community types.
-Natural Heritage Technical Report 11-07.
-Virginia Department of Conservation and Recreation, Division of Natural Heritage, Richmond.
-34 pp.
+- Fleming, G. P., K. D. Patterson, and K. Taverna.
+2017.
+The natural communities of Virginia: A classification of ecological community groups and community types.
+Third approximation.
+Version 3.0.
+Virginia Department of Conservation and Recreation, Division of Natural Heritage, Richmond, VA. [http://www.dcr.virginia.gov/natural-heritage/natural-communities/]

 - Fleming, G. P., K. Taverna, and P. P. Coulling.
 2007b.
 Vegetation classification for the National Capitol Region parks, eastern region.
 Regional (VA-MD-DC) analysis prepared for NatureServe and USGS-NPS Vegetation Mapping Program, March 2007.
 Virginia Department of Conservation and Recreation, Division of Natural Heritage, Richmond.